Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Get a cosigner.
 Lenders consider the highest credit score if you apply with a cosigner.
 However, cosigner personal loans are difficult to find and may not be available to all bad credit borrowers.

 • Use collateral.
-Some lenders will allow you to pledge collateral – such as your car or heavy equipment – to back your loan.
+Some lenders allow you to pledge collateral, such as your car or heavy equipment, to back your loan.
 But you risk losing your assets if you can’t make your payments.

 How much does a $50,000 loan cost?

-The total and monthly cost of your personal loan is determined by the APR and term.
-The longer your loan term, the lower your monthly payments will be — but the more interest you’ll pay.
+The total cost and monthly payment on your $50,000 personal loan are determined by the APR and term.
+The longer your loan term, the lower your monthly payments are — but the more interest you’ll pay.
 Many lenders also charge higher rates for longer loan terms, adding to that extra cost.
 Here’s how much the cost of a $50,000 loan might vary depending on the term.

 Loan termAPRMonthly paymentTotal interest

-As this table shows, you need to be able to afford monthly repayments of at least $845 — likely more.
-If you extend the term from two to seven years, you’ll reduce your payment by almost two-thirds, but pay more than five times in total interest.
+As this table shows, you need to be able to afford monthly payments of at least $717 if you want to take out a $50,000 loan — assuming you can find a lender that offers repayment terms that long.
+It’s also important to note that when you extend the term from two to 10 years, you reduce your monthly payment by 68% but pay more than eight times as much in total interest.

 Calculate your loan repayments